cipherprime/WeveTraveledWebsite/content/xtra/artist.md

 /*
 Title: Artists
 Author: Cipher Prime
-Date: 2013/01/03
+Date: 2015/11/05
 */

 ![Artists][Artists]
 # Cipher Prime Studios
 Cipher Prime is one of the oldest game studios in the heart of brotherly love, Philadelphia.
-They’ve received many accolades including Webby’s, Apple Editor’s Choice, Communication Arts, Wired, Ars Technica, Kotaku, Indiecade, and many more.
-They’re also hugely influential in helping grow and sustain the game community in Philly with [Philly Dev Night][] and running the [Philly Game Forge][]
+They’ve received many awards and accolades from the Webbys, Apple, Communication Arts, Wired, Ars Technica, Kotaku, Indiecade, and many more.
+They’re also hugely influential in helping grow and sustain the game community in Philly with [Philly Dev Night][] and the [Philly Game Forge][]

 # *